hemitoncode/hemitoncode/README.md

 # Hi 👋🏽 It's Hemit...

 # 💫 About Me:
 Currently, a high school student.
-I am a passionate full-stack developer and hardware enthusiastfrom Toronto, Canada.
+I am a passionate full-stack developer and hardware enthusiast from Toronto, Canada.
 My dream is to work with computers to aid in genetic modification.
-These modifications can be used to remove bad genes that cause cancer, as one of the causes of cancers is genes.
+These modifications can hopefully used to remove bad genes that cause cancer, as one of the causes of cancers is genetics.
+Alongside, I hope to start a web development agency as a "side hustle"

 I have been coding since the age of 10 (2019) and have a strong understanding in React and NodeJS🔭

 I’m currently working on ...
 React/React Native projects🌱

 I’m currently learning ...
-Typescript, Python and CLOUD (AWS), Python for competitive programming, Arudino (C++ alongside) 👯
+Typescript, Python and CLOUD (AWS), Python for competitive programming, MATLAB (for medical research) 👯

 I’m looking to collaborate on ...
 Web/React Native projects💬 Ask me about ... full-stack development📫